 Over the years since Squier was acquired by Fender, there have been some huge improvements in the quality of budget guitars, and the line between cheaper high-end instruments and high-end budget instruments is getting blurrier every day.

 The main difficulty to overcome with the purchase of a Squier is… gulp… your pride.
 Everybody wants to be seen with Fender written in classic, gorgeous calligraphy across their headstock.
-It’s an image thing.
+It’s an image thing (read a companion review of the Fender Strat).

 But just remember: when you’re shredding and the crowd is going wild, nobody is going to pay any attention to the fact that you’re playing a Squier instead of a Fender.
 Consider swallowing your pride and trying out a Squier Bullet Strat.
 For the price, it absolutely cannot be beat.